 H. Use heatmaps

-One simple way of identifying the best location for your buttons is to use a heatmap.
-Bannersnack’s analytics and reporting tool use heatmaps to track the performance of banner ads, and offers valuable information on how to re-adjust banners and come up with a more clickable design.
+One simple way of identifying the best location for your buttons is to use a heatmap to track the performance of banner ads.
+That way, you’ll have access to valuable information on how to re-adjust banners and come up with a more clickable design.

 I. Create sets of banners to fit all the standard formats.

 Generally, a display campaign employs a set of banners of various formats and sizes that suit different websites, platforms, Social Media channels, and devices.
 If you thought making a banner would be enough to promote your business out there, it’s not.
 You need to create a set of banners in order to reach multiple websites and devices.

 If you don’t know what responsive ads are, here’s a brief definition from Google: